4Subsea/waveresponse-python/docs/user_guide/concepts_utils/directional_spectrum.rst

 ===================
-The :class:`~scarlet_lithium.DirectionalSpectrum` class provides an interface for handling 2-D directional spectra. :class:`~scarlet_lithium.DirectionalSpectrum` inherits from :class:`~scarlet_lithium.Grid`, and contains spectrum density values on a two-dimentional frequency/(wave)direction grid. :class:`~scarlet_lithium.DirectionalSpectrum` is the base class for :class:`~scarlet_lithium.WaveSpectrum`.
+The :class:`~scarlet_lithium.DirectionalSpectrum` class provides an interface for handling 2-D directional spectra. :class:`~scarlet_lithium.DirectionalSpectrum` extends :class:`~scarlet_lithium.Grid`, and contains spectrum density values on a two-dimentional frequency/(wave)direction grid.

 The :class:`~scarlet_lithium.DirectionalSpectrum` is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding spectrum density